osagieomigie/Operating-Systems/README.md

 # Operating-Systems
-My course work for Operating system
+Some of my course work for Operating systems